viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 Double-click on ram_interconnect and configure it to have two Slave and one Master interface.
 Leave Interconnect Optimization Strategy to Custom.
 (perif_interconnect was, by default, created to have one Slave and two Master interfaces, which is exactly what we need.)

 Connect the two ram_interconnect AXI Slave interfaces to M_AXI_DC and M_AXI_IC interfaces on the MicroBlaze (the order in which you connect them doesn't matter).
-Connect ram_interconnect master interface to MIG AXI Slave interface.
+Connect ram_interconnect Master interface to MIG AXI Slave interface.

 Connect the two perif_interconnect Master interfaces to AXI GPIO and AXI UART Lite.
 The AXI Slave interface of perif_interconnect should be connected to the M_AXI_DP interface of the MicroBlaze.